Questions and answers about Holzindustrie Schweighofer

 Holzindustrie Schweighofer is one of the largest wood processing companies in Romania.
 What role do you play in the afforestation of forests?

-Excessive deforestation and forest destruction nonetheless occurred in Romania in the past, which destroyed the forest's ability to regenerate and also caused soil erosion.
-Holzindustrie Schweighofer is therefore supporting the multi-year afforestation project “Tomorrow’s Forest”, which was launched in September 2017, with €1 million.
+Various factors have led to situations where forests lost their ability to regenerate.
+Holzindustrie Schweighofer is therefore supporting the multi-year reforestation project “Tomorrow’s Forest”, which was launched in September 2017, with over €1 million.
 Until the year 2024, around 1 million trees will be planted on degraded forest land.

 Why are you active in Romania and not in Austria?